kametic/universalvisitor/README.md

 ## All Together

-THe end 2 end scenario
+The end 2 end scenario

 ```java
 MyPredicate2 predicate = new MyPredicate2(); // the navigation predicate